JuliaDynamics/ConceptualClimateModels.jl/docs/src/tutorial.md

     CO2Forcing(),
 ]

-mtk = processes_to_mtkmodel(processes, [])
+mtk = processes_to_mtkmodel(processes)
 ```

 ```
-ERROR: ArgumentError: Variable ASR was introduced in process of variable T(t).
-However, a process for ASR was not provided, there is no default process for ASR, and ASR doesn't have a default value.
+ERROR: ArgumentError: Variable ASR(t) was introduced in process of variable T(t).
+However, a process for ASR(t) was not provided, there is no default process for ASR(t), and ASR(t) doesn't have a default value.
-Please provide a process for variable ASR.
+Please provide a process for variable ASR(t).
 ```

-These warnings and errors are always perfectly informative.
+These warnings and errors are always "perfectly" informative.
 They tell us exactly which variable does not have a process, and exactly which other process introduced the process-less variable first.
-This makes the modelling experience stress-free, especially when large and complex
+This drastically improves the modelling experience, especially when large and complex
 models are being created.

 ## Adding your own processes

-ConceptualClimateModels.jl provides an increasing list of
+Each of the submodules of ConceptualClimateModels.jl provides an increasing list of
-[predefined processes](@ref predefined_processes) that you can use out of
+predefined processes that you can use out of
 the box to compose climate models.
 The predefined processes all come from existing
 literature and cite their source via BiBTeX.